sereenk/SAMPLE_CODE_SK/LHS712/Final Project/Project Introduction.md

 Contributors: This was a group project done by Jeong-Woo Ko, Lyna Truong and Sereen Kallerackal.

-NOTE: Provided sample code to prevent plaigerism.
+NOTE: Provided sample code to prevent plagiarism.
 Please email me(sereen.kallerackal@gmail.com) if you want the complete Repo.